-- C. Sites and buildings should be designed for safe, well lit, and convenient access by pedestrians and bicyclists to encourage movement within a site and between adjacent sites. - D. Sites and buildings should contribute to transit access with direct pedestrian paths along the shortest distance between the transit center, other transit stops, and potential riders. - E. Site development should consider the inclusion of alley access to promote connectivity.
+- C. Sites and buildings should be designed for safe, well lit, and convenient access by pedestrians and bicyclists to encourage movement within a site and between adjacent sites, including shade/rain cover. - D. Sites and buildings should contribute to transit access with direct pedestrian paths along the shortest distance between the transit center, other transit stops, and potential riders. - E. Site development should encourage the inclusion of alley access to promote connectivity.